Coming events....

 Encouraging Fellowship

-We also have monthly men's curry nights and also regular ladies evenings.
+We also have monthly men's curry nights and regular ladies evenings which are more varied.
 These are chances to enjoy good food and time together.

 We also meet every other week for prayer.